skompdev/ATsignature/README.md

 This would work great with a form.

+// BT 3.0 core project 2/2014 ATRAIN53
+// To use this plugin in your BT project:
+// 1) replace AT_signature with your BT custom plugin name
+// 2) update with nameofyourapp_appDelegate
+// 3) update the customclass of the .xib file with your BT custom plugin name

-BYOJSON - this plugin is not connected to a BT control panel.
+BYOJSON  - fork and connect this screen to your BT control panel - and commit your pull! - ATRAIN53

 Project originated here: